Koh Phi Phi’s Group of Islands

 VIKING CAVE

-in the North-East of the island is typically the first stop of an island tour.
+In the North-East of the island is typically the first stop of an island tour.
 The cave is a few metres above sea level, and accessed by a small jetty for boats.
 The two things that Viking Cave is famous for are the birds’ nests collected for birds’ nest coup and some fascinating ancient cave paintings.
 Apart from a few interesting rock formations, including stalagmites and stalactites, visitors will discover inside the cave some crude bamboo canes tied together with ropes and vines, extending up into the lofty, pitch black height of the cave.
 On the eastern and southern wall of the cave, they are several ancient paintings of European and Arab sailing boats, a junk and steamer.
 They are presumed to be the work of sailors or pirates who stopped along the route to take shelter from the wind and waves of the monsoon, hide some treasure or carry out boat repairs.

 PI LEH BAY

-is a hong (room) or sea lagoon, an area of water almost almost entirely enclosed by high cliffs.
+Pileh Bay is a hong (room) or sea lagoon, an area of water almost almost entirely enclosed by high cliffs.
 It lies a little further South of Viking Cave.
 The entrance to the bay is a channel of clear water with shallow corals and reef fish, an excellent place to explore by snorkelling or kayaking.
 On the right hand side as you enter, is a small beach and a sheer cliff face with at least 7 routes for rock climbers, the most interesting of which is called “Four Beers of Singha”.

 LOHSAMAH BAY

-is to be found at the furthest end of Phi Phi Ley in the South.
-It too has excellent snorkelling and diving opportunities, suitable for all levels of experience.
+Lohsamah Bay is to be found at the furthest end of Phi Phi Ley in the South.
+It too has excellent snorkeling and diving opportunities, suitable for all levels of experience.
 There are the added bonuses of a quiet, sandy beach and a very attractive walking trail to Maya Bay.
 The starting point for this trail from Lohsamah Bay is a stony gateway – a short tunnel-accessible only by boat, and flooded at high tide.

 MAYA BAY

 is the largest and finest bay of the island; many would agree it is the crowning glory of Phi Phi Ley.
 It lies on the West coast.
 The main beach is pure white and crescent-shaped.
 Towering limestone walls all round block the waves perfectly, and the atmosphere in this wonderful beauty spot is unique.
-Throughout the high season from November to April, Maya Bay attracts day trippers from all over, who come to enjoy sunbathing, swimming, snorkelling, kayaking, photography and relaxing in the most exotic of natural surroundings.
+Throughout the high season from November to April, Maya Bay attracts day trippers from all over, who come to enjoy sunbathing, swimming, snorkeling, kayaking, photography and relaxing in the most exotic of natural surroundings.
 It is much quiter during the low season months of May until October, when sea conditions frequently make access to the bay inconvenient or unpractical for boats.
 Filmed as part of Hollywood’s controversial movie ‘The Beach’ starring Leonado di Caprio, Maya Bay’s fame has by now spread to all four corners of the world.

 THE BIDA ISLANDS